aishwaryaprabhat/Advanced-RAG/README.md

 The experiment tracking section showcases how to use Microsoft Azure ML Studio and MLflow for tracking and analyzing the results of your RAG evaluations.

 ## Installation 📥
-While the steps detailed below are also in the `Advanced-RAG.ipynb` notebook for running in a hosted environment like Google Colab or AzureML Studio, you may choose to set up your environment locally.
+While the steps detailed below are also in the `Advanced_RAG.ipynb` notebook for running in a hosted environment like Google Colab or AzureML Studio, you may choose to set up your environment locally.

 1. **Clone the Repository** 📂:
    ```bash